vozzmak/rsschool-cv/cv.md

 https://vozzmak.github.io/rsschool-cv/cv - CV (Markdown)

 ## Experience
-Succesfully completed tests on JavaScript Frontend course from Rolling Scopes: Fundamental of the Internet and RSS Test, 96 and 97 points respectively.
+Succesfully completed tests on JavaScript Frontend course from Rolling Scopes: Fundamental of the Internet and RSS Test.

 ## Education
 I got a law degree in Belarusian State Economic University.
 My diploma is dedicated to the license agreement.